traveltime-dev/traveltime-python-sdk/README.md

 * origin: Coordinates - Origin point.
 * destinations: List[Coordinates] - Destination points.
 Cannot be more than 200,000.
-* transportation: ProtoTransportation - Transportation type.
+* [transportation](#proto-transportation): Union[ProtoTransportation, PublicTransportWithDetails, DrivingAndPublicTransportWithDetails] - Transportation type with with optional extra details.
 * travel_time: int - Time limit.
 Maximum value is 7200.
 * country: ProtoCountry - Return the results that are within the specified country.
 * one_to_many: boolean - if one_to_many is equal to true, then it'll be a forward search (one to many matrix), false -